Enet/react-russian-router/README.md

 Function, which transforms the original progress value from `0` up to `100`.
 It must return `0` for `0` and `100` for `100`.

 ## :eggplant: `AsyncSwitch extends Switch`
+This switch is designed for getting components to be rendered asynchronously.
+It's incredibly useful to realize the code splitting, when `index.html` loads resources for one page only.

+But `AsyncSwitch` doesn't know about the network, scripts and styles, it only allows to extract your component from `matchObject` inside the promise.
+If you use SSR with the switch, take a look at the prop `initialPayload`.

 #### `getPayload(matchObject)` : func = `(matchObject) => Promise.resolve(matchObject.payload)`
 Asynchronous getter for payload by original `matchObject` from the routes' table.
 It must return promise!